In this article

 Let's say your business has a monthly recurring revenue of $1,000.
 Your base annual recurring revenue would be:

-More advanced calculations may be necessary to account for additional monthly recurring revenue from subscription add-ons and upgrades and revenue lost due to subscription cancellations and downgrades.
+You may need to do some more advanced calculations to account for additional monthly recurring revenue from subscription add-ons and upgrades and revenue lost due to subscription cancellations and downgrades.

 Investors and creditors can gauge your business's ability to generate consistent income by focusing on ARR.
 As such, ARR is a crucial metric for attracting funding and securing credit.